Micfar1/Micfar1/README.md

-Meticulous Frontend Engineer aiming for consistent accumulated results.
+Strategic Frontend Engineer who adapts at a rapid rate.